OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive experiments to evaluate the effectiveness of \obc{} in enhancing existing score-based cache eviction methods, thereby improving performance across a range of long-context benchmarks.
-We evaluate \obc{} for both static cache eviction in the prefill phase (Section~\ref{sec:results-prefill}) and dynamic cache eviction in the decoding phase (Section~\ref{sec:results-decode}).
+In this section, we conduct comprehensive experiments to evaluate the effectiveness of \obc{} in improving existing score-based KV cache eviction methods across diverse long-context benchmarks.
+We evaluate \obc{} in both static cache eviction in the prefill stage (Section~\ref{sec:results-ruler}) and dynamic cache eviction in the decoding stage (Section~\ref{sec:results-decode}).
+We additionally report efficiency results to demonstrate the negligible computational overhead introduced by our output-aware scoring mechanism compared to attention-based methods in both prefill and decoding (Appendix~\ref{sec:efficiency}).